Gikoskos/USB2Email_Win32/README.md

 Insert your USB device to the PC, find it and choose it from the list, configure your server's SMTP settings and the e-mail you want to send and start the service.

+USB2Email logs all the times the USB device is detected and writes down to log files a timestamp of when the USB was inserted.

 More detailed instructions about different functionalities in the application, you will find in the Help dialog.